Geography of Qatar: Resources and land use

+Severe conditions, such as extremely high temperatures and lack of water and fertile soil, hinder increased agricultural production.
+Orthents, the predominant soil type in the peninsula, accounting for approximately 1,020,000 ha, are unfavorable for crop cultivation because of their extreme shallowness.
+The limited groundwater that permits agriculture in some areas is being depleted so rapidly that saltwater is encroaching and making the soil inhospitable to all but the most salt-resistant crops.

 Political and human geography

 The capital, Doha, is located on the central east coast on a sweeping (if shallow) harbor.
 Other ports include Umm Said, Al Khawr, and Al Wakrah.
 Only Doha and Umm Said are capable of handling commercial shipping, although a large port and a terminal for loading natural gas are planned at Ras Laffan Industrial City, north of Al Khawr.
 Coral reefs and shallow coastal waters make navigation difficult in areas where channels have not been dredged.

 Doha is the capital of the country and the major administrative, commercial, and population center.
 In 1993 it was linked to other towns and development sites by a system of about 1,000 km of paved roads.
 Doha's international airport has an approximately 4,500 m main runway, capable of receiving all kinds of aircraft.

 Historically, settlement distribution in Qatar has mainly been dictated by the presence of obtainable fresh groundwater.
 Rawdas, which are depressions with shallow groundwater, have typically been the most popular sites of settlement throughout the peninsula.
 In Qatar's south, where groundwater is exceedingly difficult to obtain, settlement formation was mostly limited to wadis (dry river valleys) fed by run-off from nearby hills and rawdas.